WARNING: NEVER LOOK AT THE SUN THROUGH THE RIFLESCOPE (OR ANY OTHER OPTICAL INSTRUMENT). IT MAY PERMANENTLY DAMAGE YOUR EYES.

 The scope is installed on the gun by means of a pair of scope rings or a one-piece scope mount.
 Use quality scope rings or mount with a base designed to fit your particular rifle.
 The scope shall be mounted without touching either the barrel or the receiver.
 For safety reasons, allow at least 3 inches of clearance between the scope and your eyes when shooting.
 Slide scope forward or backward to acquire the proper eye relief that allows you to see the full field of view.
 Rotate the scope in the rings, make sure the reticle pattern is vertical/horizontal to your sight and the elevation adjustment is on the top.
 Tighten all mounting screws to fix the scope firmly on the rifle.
 Don't exceed 16 inches/pounds of torque on the ring's screws.

-Hugo 6-24x50GT riflescope features audible click elevation and windage adjustments.
-Elevation is the vertica (up-and-down) adjustment, usually on the top of the riflescope.
-Windage is the horizontal (left-to-right) adjustment, usually on the right of the riflescope.
-The scope features 1/4 M.O.A (Minute of Angle) windage and elevation adjustment with audible clicks, meaning that 1 click moves the point of impact 1/4 inch at 100 yards.
+Minotaurriflescope features finger-adjustable audible-click elevation and windage adjustments.
+Elevation is the and-down) adjustment, usually on the top of the riflescope.
+Windage is the horizontal (left-to-right) adjustment,usually on the right of the riflescope.
+The scopes feature 1/8 M.O.A(Minute of Angle) windage and elevation adjustment with audible clicks, meaning that 1 click moves the point of impact 1/8 inch at 100 yards.
 With the riflescope mounted, rest the firearm onto a solid support and aim at a target 100 yards away.
-Slowly shoot a small 3 to 5 rounds test group onto your target.
+Slowly shoot a small 3 to 5 round test group onto your target.
 Adjust windage & elevation screws in the direction you want to move the bullet impact.
 Each click of adjustment moves the point of impact.
-Shoot another 3 to 5 rounds test group.
+Shoot another 3 to 5 round test group.
 Repeat until you are satisfied with the point of aim.

 VARIABLE MAGNIFICATION ADJUSTMENTS